“Find the pocket, play the groove, and you get the calls.”

 -Barbara Ballin Newman, Former President and CEO of The Blues Foundation, Memphis, TN

 “Not only is Russell Jackson a good longtime friend, he is an excellent bassist whom has mastered all genres of music" … “Russell and I both lived in Vancouver when he started playing more acoustic bass.
 I would hire him when I was playing piano lounges and stuff like that.
 Russell has a real good ear, great chops, and is not afraid to expand the music.
 We have been able to compliment each other without actually practicing.
 He loves that Willie Dixon slapping bass style, and that’s kind of the bass I like to hear on that type of stuff, especially the boogie stuff.”

 "Russell Jackson & I have been playing together since 1974 when we were in the US Army together." "...he is simply very dedicated and committed to playing the best as possible for whatever the situation calls for.
 And with energy and exuberance.”

 “My tone has been my bread and butter.
 When I got the gig with B.B.
 King in 1979, he told me to leave all of the effects at home.
 He said “Just bring me ten fingers and your heart.”
 I haven’t used any effects since then."

-“Russell Jackson is a joy to work with.
-He's equally facile with both acoustic and electric bass, laying down the groove in his funky, inimitable style.
-A shining example of a musician who loves to work, no matter how many miles he's travelled or what the day has held, Russell is always eager to hit the stage.
+“Russell Jackson is equally facile with both acoustic and electric bass, laying down the groove in his funky, inimitable style.
+No matter how many miles he's travelled or what the day has held, Russell is always eager to hit the stage.
 He's also a fine singer .
 Young musicians are drawn to him as he's generous in sharing his knowledge, ensuring the future looks bright for the blues.
 He's a true inspiration.”